 February 1, 2017, Los Angeles, Ca, USA

 Before becoming a full time Krav Maga instructor I had many other jobs.
 Generally these jobs involved job interviews, a process that thankfully is part of my past.
-I recall an interview for Teva Pharmaceuticals; went great until they asked me what I knew about drugs.
+I recall an interview for Teva Pharmaceuticals; it went great until they asked me what I knew about drugs.
 Another interview was for Kedem wine company in Brooklyn, NY.
 The area was very Hassidic, ultra Orthodox Jews.
-The work was manual labor, I was a finance/economics student.
+The work was manual labor, I was a finance/economics student at the time.

 The interview consisted of three parts; language, timing and the physical.
 The interviewer, a man named Feish, began: Do you speak Yiddish?
 I said a few words.
-God enough.
-The physical: Stand up young man let me take a look at you, good enough, seems like he can work.
+Good enough.
+The physical: Stand up young man let me take a look at you; good enough, seems like he can work.
 Timing: Can you start immediately?
 I said Yes.
-He handed me a work outfit and asked why I was loafing around the office instead of working.
+He handed me a work outfit and asked why I was loafing around the office instead of working!

 I liked that practical approach.
 It was more of - Show me what you can do now rather than tell me about what you did in the past.

 It is really quite simple and yet many do not get it.
 I cannot "take away" your rank from another style.
-I can invalidate it but I also cannot give you an IKI rank based on what a diploma tells me.
-I need you to show me what you know not tell me.
+I cannot invalidate it but I also cannot give you an IKI rank based on what a diploma tells me.
+I need you to show me what you know, not tell me.

 Show, not tell.
 Do not tell me about previous ranks.
 IKI ranks are based, guess what? on the ability you can show in doing IKI techniques.
 Nothing else interests me, not trophies, diplomas, fight victories or stripes on your belt.
 Show me what you can do and it does not matter how long you have been training.